juanantonio284/notes_on_writing/ideas/peer_review_rubric.md

 consciousness of opinions (with poor punctuation, misspellings, and no clear order), you figure it out, I don't care if you're published or not".

-But let's be clear, **it's not all the reviewers' fault.
-Where are the journals in all of this?**
-Some journals (not all ...) decide to provide blank fields for comments and don't seem to hold their peer reviewers to any standard.
+Let's be clear, **it's not all the reviewers' fault.
+Where are the journals in all of this?** Some journals (not all ...) decide to provide blank fields for comments and don't seem to hold their peer reviewers to any standard.
 And some journals (not all ...) assume that it's OK to let the work fall on authors, copy-editors, and typesetters.
 So some journals (not all ...) should consider a tool like the one proposed in the next section.

 <!-- ≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈***≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈ -->